 Several questions to ask as you decide what products you will sell include:

 - Are you interested in the product and believe in its benefits for buyers?

 - Is there a need for your product?

 - Are there legal restrictions associated with selling your product?

 - Is the product a fad, or does it have staying power?

 You’ll want to evaluate your idea carefully to ensure it is viable.
 With many existing eCommerce businesses (and brick-and-mortar stores) selling online—including some major players that have a stronghold in the market—you will need to be able to differentiate yourself.
 For example, if you’re going to sell dog collars (which means you’ll be competing with the likes of Chewy.com) you will have to figure out a way to demonstrate unique value.

 Two options to consider include:

-- Set up your own eCommerce website – Advantages include control over marketing and branding, ability to choose the software platform that’s optimal for your business, no selling fees to pay to a marketplace website, online store customization possibilities (the extent will depend on the eCommerce platform you choose).
-Disadvantages include higher upfront costs, ongoing website maintenance, initial lack of web traffic.
+- Set up your own eCommerce website – Advantages include control over marketing and branding, the ability to choose the software platform that’s optimal for your business, no selling fees to pay to a marketplace website, online store customization possibilities (the extent will depend on the eCommerce platform you choose).
+Disadvantages include higher upfront costs, ongoing website maintenance, and an initial lack of web traffic.